zhelenskiy/Kotcell/README.md

     ▢▢
     ```
     No rectangle contains the new one itself but their union does so we don't add the new rectangle.
-* There is following hierarhy of region classes: `Cell, Row, Column, Sheet, EmptyRegion : Region`.
+* There is the following hierarchy of region classes: `Cell, Row, Column, Sheet, EmptyRegion : Region`.
 * Each `Region` can be named.
 * Each region can be  used to address relatively: `someRegion[Cell(23, 1)..Cell(35, 100)][region(56..76, 1)]`
-* All they have internal constructors that are used in `range` function whose return type is as most specific as possible *in runtime*.
+* All they have internal constructors that are used in the `range` function whose return type is as most specific as possible *in runtime*.

   Example:
   ```kotlin